HoRaMusic/Geco/README.md

 - stringMux, stringLeft and stringPack are not tested for V1.0 yet and has to be modified to use less CPU.
 - Geco can only create plugins code for rack V1.x
 - Currently Geco do not generate the manifest so you have to write it manually.
+- The "block creator" mentioned in the manual is available on this repository https://github.com/HoRaMusic/GecoBlockCreator